pascaldiehm/serializable/README.md

 It's a bad idea to use strings containing `{`, `}`, `\n` and `=`, as this might confuse the parser.
 Every other name _should_ be fine though.

-For `value` you usually simply have to pass in the name of the variable - C++ will automatically pass it as a reference (as requested by the `expose` function).
+For `value` you usually simply have to pass the name of the variable - C++ will automatically pass it as a reference (as requested by the `expose` function).
 The type of `value` should be a primitive type (`bool`, `[unsigned] char`, `[unsigned] short`, `[unsigned] int`, `[unsigned] long`, `double`, `float`), `std::string`, an enum, some class extending `serializable::Serializable` or a pointer to such a class.

 The given functions will now serialize/deserialize any variable exposed in this way.